 Coastal oceanography, marine pollution, marine policy, recycling and reuse of waste materials, waste management

 My broad research interests concern reducing the impact of waste generation on society.
-In the context of the ocean, this translates to understanding and identifying the appropriate use of the ocean as part of a comprehensive waste management strategy.
+In the context of the ocean, this translates to understanding and identifying the appropriate use of the ocean as part of a comprehensive and sustainable waste management strategy.

 I have been interested in the consequences of urban population centers and their infrastructure and waste management practices on coastal waters.
 Sewage, storm water, and municipal solid waste all have pronounced impacts.
 In some cases, near-field, short-term effects of these polluting activities have been reduced with advancing technologies; but the far-field, long-term effects are not well understood.
 Hypoxia, floatable wastes, and cycling of contaminants are major causes of impaired economic and societal uses of coastal resources.
 My interests have been in using scientific understanding of these issues, within the context of societal costs, to help influence and formulate sound public policy.

 The development of secondary materials – materials made from post-consumer waste into new products that have different forms and uses than the original products – is a promising and growing means of reusing waste materials.
 Understanding the engineering properties, environmental, and public health effects, and the economic and social barriers associated with these materials is important.
 It is my desire to expand the work that the WRMI has been doing in this area so that we might help create cost- effective, beneficial markets for society’s residue.

 Swanson, R.L., R. Wilson, B. Brownawell, and K. Willig.
 Environmental consequences of the flooding of the Bay Park sewage treatment plant during Superstorm Sandy.
 Marine Pollution Bulletin.
 In press.